talwrii/plugin-repl/README.md

 ![demo](demo.gif)

 # Installation
-In your obsidian vault there should be a `.obsidian/plugins` directory.
+In your vault there should be a `.obsidian/plugins` directory.
 You can clone this repo into that directory and then run the following to build the plugin:

 ```